CyrusWarner/Flashcard-Backend/README.md

  --->

 ### Future Tasks
-:x: Add ability to change between light and dark mode

-:x: Add a settings section for a collection

-:x: Add functionality for allowing the collection owner to remove a collection
+:x: Add a method for allowing the collection owner to remove a collection

 :x: Add a method for updating a collection